 Minors’ Rights to Their Own Medical Records

-In general, a minor is considered unable to consent to their own healthcare, except in two cases:
+A minor is allowed to consent to confidential healthcare in two cases:

-- Consent for certain treatments.
-A minor can consent to certain types of treatment apart from their parents or legal guardians.
-Examples include treatment for substance abuse, mental healthcare, contraceptive care, and treatment for STDs.
-The age of consent varies from state to state, with some states (such as California) allowing minors as young as 12 to consent.
+Secondly, the minor is seen for treatments not requiring parental consent.
+Minors may be able to get certain treatments without parental involvement before reaching the age of majority (usually 18).
+Examples include treatment for substance abuse, mental healthcare, contraceptive care, and STD/STI screening and treatment.
+The age of consent for these treatments varies from state to state, with some states (such as California) allowing minors as young as 12 to consent.